Gov. DeSantis issues state of emergency ahead of possible impacts from tropical system

 “I encourage Floridians to have a plan in place and ensure that their hurricane supply kit is stocked.”

 The National Hurricane Center is currently giving this system a 90% chance of developing into early next week.
-At the moment, there is not much as far as organization taking place in that area of the Caribbean, but the latest computer models are suggesting that we could see thunderstorms begin to organize near the Yucatán Peninsula by Sunday afternoon.
+At the moment, thunderstorms are beginning to organize near the Yucatán Peninsula.

 For the most up-to-date information about the tropics, click here.